-An employee may orally present and discuss a grievance with his/her immediate supervisor on an informal basis.
+An employee may orally present and discuss a grievance with their immediate supervisor on an informal basis.
 A verbal disposition of the grievance shall be given the grievant within five (5) business days.
 The employee has the option of having a shop steward present for the discussion.
-However, the union shall not be bound by any informal settlement between the employee and his/her supervisor.
+However, the union shall not be bound by any informal settlement between the employee and their supervisor.